-For the last five years, Richard Kim (MDiv ‘11) has worked to wrestle with the intersections of identity and race as it pertains to our work at The Seattle School, and to engage the broader desire to see a more just and equitable future for everyone.
+For the last five years, Richard Kim (Master of Divinity ‘11) has worked to wrestle with the intersections of identity and race as it pertains to our work at The Seattle School, and to engage the broader desire to see a more just and equitable future for everyone.
 In this video from Symposia 2016, Richard, Intercultural Credibility Coordinator/Consultant, shares some of the ideas that help frame that work.
 “By attending to the intersecting categories of culture and identity,” says Richard, “we are better equipped to engage a complex and changing world.”

 As Richard explores the features of a dominant culture and what it means to live as an underrepresented person within that culture, he reminds us that our biases—whether acknowledged or unacknowledged—have deep consequences.
 He also reflects on how easy it is to sacrifice thoughtfulness as we become consumers of culture, consuming not only art and media but also politics and ideologies.